-All these enormous conclusions legitimately and necessarily

-follow from the idea that the late legal tender acts of Congress are constitutional.
+All these enormous conclusions legitimately and necessarily follow from the idea that the late legal tender acts of Congress are constitutional.

 But, in truth, Congress have no powers whatever of this kind.
 Parties make their own contracts; and Congress have no power whatever to make them more, less, or other than the parties have made them.
-Congress have no power to say how much of any thing - gold and silver coin, or any thing else - shall be sufficient to satisfy any contract whatever between man and man.
+Congress have no power to say how much of any thing-gold and silver coin, or any thing else-shall be sufficient to satisfy any contract whatever between man and man.\

 Parties make their own contracts.
 Of course they, and they alone, fix the tender.
 That is, they agree what, and how much, is to be paid.
 Otherwise there would, in law, be no contract.
 A contract to pay no particular thing, and no particular quantity of any thing, would, in law, be no contract at all.
 To make a contract, then, is necessarily to fix the tender.
-Parties cannot make valid binding contracts otherwise than by themselves fixing the legal tender, both in kind and amount.
+Parties cannot make valid binding contracts otherwise than by themselves fixing the legal tender, both in kind and amount. ‡ have no authority in the matter, to alter the legal tender, or make the contract more, less, or other than the parties themselves have made it.
+If it were not so, men would be deprived of all power of making their own contracts.

 What the debtor agrees to pay, and the creditor to receive, is the legal tender, and the only legal tender, both in kind and amount, in payment of that debt.
-And Congress have no au-
+And Congress